GaloisInc/coffeebot/setup.md

 Coffeebot runs in two steps to help make it easier to debug in case anything goes wrong.
 The first step is generating pairings for participants, and the second step is sending emails based on those pairings.
 We'll need to run each of those two functions.
 The two functions we need to run show up at the bottom of the list of all functions.

-3. Select "generateNextPairings" from the "Run function" secondary drop-down.
+3. Select `generateNextPairings` from the "Run function" secondary drop-down.
 It is second-to-last in the list.

 4. You will get a notification reading "Authorization required".